JanCBrammer/biopeaks/docs/installation.md

+# Installation

+## As executable

+For Windows you can download [biopeaks.exe](https://github.com/JanCBrammer/biopeaks/releases/latest).
+Double-click the executable to run it.
+You don't need a Python installation on your computer to run the executable.
+Currently, there are no executables available for macOS or Linux (please [open an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) if you're interested).

-## Installation
+## As Python package

 ### Instructions for users without a Python installation
 If you don't have experience with installing Python packages and/or if you aren't sure if you have Python on your computer start by setting up Python.
-Go to https://docs.conda.io/en/latest/miniconda.html and install the latest miniconda distribution for your operating system.
+Go to <https://docs.conda.io/en/latest/miniconda.html> and install the latest miniconda distribution for your operating system.
 Follow these [instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
 in case you're unsure about the installation.
 Once you've installed miniconda, open the